Regular black holes and the first law of black hole mechanics: Introduction

 The remainder of this article is organized as follows: In Sec.~\ref{sec:math.prereq}, we introduce mathematical concepts used in the construction of RBHs (Subsec.~\ref{subsec:trapped_reg}) and review the first law of black hole mechanics and its relation to surface gravity (Subsec.~\ref{subsec:SG.FL}).
-In Sec.~\ref{sec:comp.cond}, we derive a generic condition for dynamical RBHs that must be satisfied to be compatible with the first law of black hole mechanics.
-Based on this compatibility condition, we test the dynamical generalizations of commonly considered RBH models, and find that none of them satisfies the necessary constraint relation (Sec.~\ref{sec:test.nondeg} and Sec.~\ref{sec:test.deg}).
+In Sec.~\ref{sec:comp.cond}, we derive a generic condition that dynamical black holes must satisfy to be compatible with the first law of black hole mechanics.
+Based on this compatibility condition, we test the dynamical generalizations of commonly considered RBH models, and find that none of them satisfies the required relation (Sec.~\ref{sec:test.nondeg} and Sec.~\ref{sec:test.deg}), suggesting that either these models do not conform to the first law or modifications of the first law are required to maintain its essence.
 In Sec.~\ref{sec:Page.law}, we briefly outline the consequences of this result in the context of the so-called Page evaporation law.
-Lastly, we discuss the implications of our findings more generally, and comment on possible directions for future research related to nonsingular black hole spacetimes (Sec.~\ref{sec:concl}).
+Lastly, we discuss the implications of our findings more generally and comment on possible directions for future research related to nonsingular black hole spacetimes (Sec.~\ref{sec:concl}).
 Throughout this article, we use the metric signature $(-,+,+,+)$ and work in dimensionless units such that $c=G=\hbar=k_B=1$.